nabeelvalley/docs/content/pages/docs/gitlab/gitlab-ssh-setup.md

+---
-# Setup GitLab SSH for Git
+title: Setup GitLab SSH for Git
+---

 You need to run the following from bash: